FAQs

 • And more

-Who do you teach?
+Who do you support?

-Families with learners age 11 and up who struggle to communicate or to connect socially.
+Families with teens age 11 and up who struggle to communicate or to connect socially.
 Although our core curriculum was designed for the autistic individual in mind, these skills are basic life skills applicable to everyone, whether identified as neurodivergent or not.
 Parents (aka social coaches) are also taught the same skills that their loved one is learning to help with carryover, In Real Life.

 Do you teach adults?

-Who are the instructors?
+Who are the coaches?

-All courses are taught by a neurodiverse team of licensed speech-language pathologists, occupational therapists, mental health providers, direct support workers, and learning specialists — most of whom are actually autistic, ADHD, or otherwise neurodivergent.
-Our team is also racially diverse and LGBTQ+ representative, further demonstrating our commitment inclusion and diversity in all its forms.
+All courses are taught by a neurodiverse team of licensed speech-language pathologists, occupational therapists, mental health providers, direct support professionals, and learning specialists — most of whom are actually autistic, ADHD, or otherwise neurodivergent.
+Our team is also racially diverse and LGBTQ+ representative, further demonstrating our commitment to inclusion and diversity in all its forms.

-When are the next classes?
+When are the next programs?

 COMING SOON!
 Social Skills Classes for bilingual/Spanish families.
 Students attend class in English, while parents’ classes are conducted in Spanish to help students continue learning and integrating lessons at home in a bilingual household.